About the author

 Coursera

-The next place to look for free courses is on Coursera, who have over 1,000 courses and projects you can learn from.
-Find anything from learning how to teach online to machine learning.
+The next place to look for free courses is Coursera, which has over 1,000 courses and projects.
+You can learn anything from how to teach online to machine learning.
 Many of the courses are from universities around the world.

 Ted Talks

-Spend an hour every week, watching videos on Ted, and you’ll increase your intelligence!
-The videos are from talks around the world on a wide range of topics including, personal development, and marketing.
+Spend an hour watching videos on Ted weekly, and you’ll increase your intelligence!
+The videos are from talks worldwide on various topics, including personal development and marketing.

-Use the search functionality to find the topics you’re looking for and sit back and watch.
+Use the search functionality to find the topics you want, sit back, and watch.
 Sign up for a free account to receive recommendations and an opportunity to save videos you want to watch later.

 Harvard University

-Yes, free courses from Harvard University is a must-visit if you are looking to learn new skills.
-Learn about game development, world literature, fundamentals of neuroscience, and a ton of topics that are way above my intelligence!
+Yes, free courses from Harvard University are a must-visit if you want to learn new skills.
+You can learn about game development, literature, the fundamentals of neuroscience, and many other topics that are way above my intelligence!

 Alison

-Wanting courses with certificates?
+Do you want courses with certificates?
 Alison is worth checking out.
-Wide range of courses from understanding GDPR (useful for freelancers) to introducing the art of negotiation.
-It would seem many of the courses are from established universities like Stanford and reputable teachers.
+Wide range of courses, from understanding GDPR (beneficial for freelancers) to introducing the art of negotiation.
+Many courses seem to be from established universities like Stanford and reputable teachers.

 Open University

-If you’re from the UK, then you will have heard of the Open University.
-Well, they have a list of free courses on topics like languages, business and personal development.
+You will have heard of the Open University if you’re from the UK.
+It offers a list of free courses on topics like languages, business, and personal development.

-They are all listed by category and highlight if they are beginner, intermediate or advanced courses.
+They are all listed by category and highlighted if they are beginner, intermediate, or advanced courses.
 Sign up for a free account to track your achievements.

-Next, these three websites will help you learn new skills but are paid course sites.
+Next, these three paid course websites will help you learn new skills.

 With paid courses, you often receive a more in-depth and structured approach to the training.
-Video lessons will be written and audio content.
-As mentioned at the beginning of the article, make sure you research the teachers because anyone can submit content to these platforms.
+Video lessons will be written, and audio content will be provided.
+As mentioned at the beginning of the article, research the teachers because anyone can submit content to these platforms.

 Skillshare

-For a monthly fee, you get access to all of the courses and training within the Skillshare platform.
-Browsing through you get the feeling that this is a place for creative people with courses on filmmaking, illustration, animation and design.
+For a monthly fee, you get access to all courses and training within the Skillshare platform.
+Browsing through, you feel that this is a place for creative people with filmmaking, illustration, animation, and design courses.

 Udemy

 With Udemy, you pay for the course you want to take.
-Think of a topic you want to learn and, it’ll have one listed.
-That said, the quality can be a little mixed, so read the reviews before purchasing.
-Also, keep a look out for discounts that appear from time to time.
+Think of a topic you want to learn, and there will be one listed.
+The quality can be mixed, so read the reviews before purchasing.
+Also, keep an eye out for discounts that appear from time to time.

 Creative Live

-Creative Live has the option of a one-off monthly/annual fee, or, pay per course.
-There are fewer courses to choose from then Udemy but with the courses being taught by experts in their field.
-The focus on courses is mainly around business, photography and video, craft, music and design.
+Creative Live offers the option of a one-off monthly/annual fee or paying per course.
+There are fewer courses to choose from than on Udemy, but experts in their field teach them.
+The courses focus mainly on business, photography and video, craft, music, and design.

-Hopefully, this article helped you understand why learning new skills is important.
-If you want to learn about remote working then, of course, you can subscribe to the Remote Hive podcast and browse the library of Remote work articles on here.
+Hopefully, this article helped you understand why learning new skills is essential.
+If you want to know about remote work, subscribe to the Remote Hive podcast and browse the library of remote work articles here.

 Share This Guide